mjcasper/info-241/start/syllabus.md

 ---

 - **Homework** assignments due every Wednesday at 11:59pm ET on WeBWorK.
-- **Homework Notebooks** due every Wednesday at 11:59pm ET on Gradescope.
+- **Homework Notebooks** due every Wednesday at 11:59pm ET on UB Learns.
 - **Checkpoint Exams** will be given during most recitations.

 ---